HaroldPetersInskipp/YouTube-AFS/README.md

 # YouTube-AFS
-Userscript to auto focus the search bar in YouTube.
+Userscript to auto focus the search bar in YouTube as soon as the page is opened.
 For use with Tampermonkey or Greasemonkey.

 Installation
 ------------